explainers-by-googlers/cross-origin-storage/security-privacy-questionnaire.md

 ## 14. How does this specification distinguish between behavior in first-party and third-party contexts?

 By default, the COS API is only available in Same-Site contexts.
-This means that a site can only access files in COS that were stored by itself or by other sites in the same site.
+This means that a site can only access files in COS that were stored by itself or by other same-site origins.
 The optional `origins` field controls access by restricting it to specific trusted origins or expanding it to all origins, providing an additional layer of control over third-party access.
-Global sharing of resources is strictly an opt-in operation, and user agents that disallow third-party cookies by default are expected to not expose the COS API at all.
+Global sharing of resources is strictly an opt-in operation, and user agents that disallow third-party cookies by default are expected not to expose the COS API at all.

 Additionally, the availability gating mechanism ensures that even cross-origin reads for globally available resources are subject to a popularity threshold: a resource that is unique to, or concentrated among, only a few origins will not be disclosed to third-party requestors, further reducing the risk of cross-site state inference in third-party contexts.